 MSTI Answer 2 (Objects in space).
 The 3d-space states consist of classical fields on the 3d-space.
+The dynamics is local.
 Linear combinations of such states form MWI worlds only if their dissociation is not manifest at the macro level.